wesselvdv/pgbouncer/doc/config.md

 directly in the database's connection string).
 The latter works if the password is stored in plain text or MD5-hashed.
-SCRAM secrets can only be used for logging into a server if the client authentication also uses SCRAM, the PgBouncer database definition does not specify a user name, and the SCRAM secrets are identical in PgBouncer and the PostgreSQL server (same salt and iterations, not merely the same password).
+SCRAM secrets can only be used for logging into a server if the client authentication also uses SCRAM, the pg_ddm database definition does not specify a user name, and the SCRAM secrets are identical in pg_ddm and the PostgreSQL server (same salt and iterations, not merely the same password).
 This is due to an inherent security property of SCRAM: The stored SCRAM secret cannot by itself be used for deriving login